-Sometimes it’s not possible to get a big game night group together.
-Sometimes it might be just you and your significant other, or you and your best friend, or whoever else you can bribe to join you with the promise of food and/or drink.
+It’s not always possible to get a big group together for game night.
+Sometimes it might be just you and your significant other, your best friend, or whoever else you can bribe to join you.
 And that’s OK!

-Go open your game closet (or scan yours shelves, or your pile, or wherever else you keep your games) and take a good hard look.
+Go open your game closet (or scan yours shelves or wherever else you keep your games) and take a good hard look.
 See any of these titles?
 You might have exactly what you need for a great 2-person game night.
 So grab the snacks and get started with these best board games for 2 players.